grace-notes/website/contents/topics/talmud-39-categories-of-work.md

 ---
+title: The 39 Categories of Work Forbidden on the Sabbath
-title: Talmud - 39 Categories Of Work
+indexTitle: Talmud - 39 Categories Of Work
 template: topic.jade
 description: Outline of the Talmud's categories of ritual work.
 tableOfContents: true
 ---

-**The 39 Categories of Work Forbidden on the Sabbath**

 In order to present some idea of Sabbath rest, we will here outline the thirty-nine categories of ritual work.
 This is only the barest of